nimiq/nimiq-demo/_news/2017-11-24-week-in-review-1.md

 * Various changes to the information displayed in the *Nimiq Cockpit* browser clients from the Github repository
 * Allowing multiple concurrent transactions per sender (full and light clients only)
 * Miners automatically prefer transactions with higher fees
+* Fixing the automatic generation of code documentation
 * Many more general fixes and improvements

 ## Community Projects
 Only one project has received updates over the last month, and that is the [Nimiq price website](https://nimiqprice.com).
-All other community developers are anxiously waiting for the Luna release to adapt their projects to the new testnet.
+All other community developers are now adapting their projects to the new testnet.
 You can look forward to new versions of the Faucet, the Nimiq blockchain explorers and the Nimiq browser extensions.

 ---